Body dysmorphic disorder

 - Pay attention to warning signs.
 Work with your doctor or therapist to learn what might trigger your symptoms.
 Make a plan so you know what to do if symptoms return.
 Contact your doctor or therapist if you notice any changes in symptoms or how you feel.

 - Practice learned strategies.
-At home, practice the skills you learn during therapy so they become stronger habits.
+At home, routinely practice the skills you learn during therapy so they become stronger habits.

 - Avoid drugs and alcohol.
 Alcohol and recreational drugs can worsen symptoms or interact with medications.